 Harry Barber is played by Aussie actor Travis Fimmel.
 The piercing blue-eyed actor was a great fit to not only play Barber, but a Steve McQueen look-alike and wannabe.
 Looks aside, the charisma and humor is what makes Fimmel such a fine fit for this role.
 He plays a goofy cluelessly endearing criminal that you can’t help but root for.

 The supporting actors are likewise strong.
 William Fichtner plays the leader of this misfit group of thieves, Enzo Rotella.
 Fichtner is solid as usual.
 Forest Whitaker plays Howard Lambert, the detective leading this investigation.
-Rhys Coiro, Jake Weary, Louis Lombardi round out the thieves squad and all have good chemistry together.
+Rhys Coiro, Jake Weary, Louis Lombardi round out the thieves squad and they all have good chemistry together.

 HOW DID IT LOOK: